Local Building Departments - Modulars

 Participating Jurisdictions

-Manufactured homes, Tiny homes, and multifamily structures installed in a Participating Jurisdiction must schedule installation inspections with the local building department.
+Manufactured homes, tiny homes, and multi-family structures installed in a participating jurisdiction must schedule installation inspections with the local building department.
 These jurisdictions have been authorized to complete inspections on the behalf of the Division of Housing.